Skip to main content

 Use the dispatchInformation attribute of the Dispatch Token Service to specify information for the dispatcher.
 In case of the FCM Dispatcher, the client can provide the content of the notification attribute that will be sent in the Message to the FCM infrastructure.

 The client can also provide additional data in JSON format that will be encrypted and included in the push message.
-This is used for example to implement the Channel Linking.
+This is used, for example, to implement the Channel Linking.

 AttributeTypeDescriptionOptional